V4Fire/Client/src/base/b-slider/README.md

       Hello there general Kenobi
 ```

-3. `afterItems` To provide the content after the main content in the slider.
+3. `afterItems` To provide the content after items in the slider.

 ```
   < b-slider